VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 | BTC | 17.70% |
 | ETH | 21.13% |

 For Example:

 - The CAKE market generates 1,000 CAKE of total income
-- 10% of the CAKE total income should be allocated to Prime → 100 CAKE
+- 10% of the CAKE total income should be allocated to Prime → 100 CAKE (following the protocol tokenomics)
 - We should convert 100 CAKE to USDC, USDT, BTC and ETH, because in Prime the rewards are defined in these tokens
 - The conversion should follow the previous table:
     - 19.24 CAKE should be converted to USDC